apple/swift-system/README.md

 ## Source Stability

-The Swift System package supports three types of operating systems: Darwin-based, POSIX-like, and Windows.
+At this time, the Swift System package supports three types of operating systems: Darwin-based, POSIX-like, and Windows.
 The source-stability status of the package differs according to the platform:

 | Platform type     | Source Stability |
 | ----------------- | --------------- |